 Corporate data doesn't stay on the desktop computer anymore.
-Employees are using consumer-grade social networking and file-sharing tools for collaboration, and blocking access to these services is no longer an option, thanks to the bring your own device,
+Employees are using consumer-grade social networking and file-sharing tools for collaboration, and blocking access to these services is no longer an option, thanks to the bring your own device, or BYOD trend.

 Setting corporate policies around the distribution of sensitive information may mitigate risk only to a point.
 Some enterprises are turning to encryption and authentication methods to provide secure collaboration and social networking for their employees and to secure their sensitive data across public, cloud-based applications.